vinicunca/akar/docs/content/docs/2.pohon/2.components/checkbox.md

 ### Indeterminate Icon

 Use the `indeterminate-icon` prop to customize the indeterminate icon.
-Defaults to `i-lucide-minus`.
+Defaults to `i-lucide:minus`.

 ::docs-pohon-preview
 ---